ucsf-web-services/ucsf_installprofile/tests/behat/README.md

-# Behat Tests for the UCSF Starter Kit Drupal distribution
+# How to run Behat tests

 The assumption is that you are doing this on a recent Linux distro.